ArcelorMittal offers a full range of high strength steels with enhanced weldability performances.

 For construction products and solutions manufacturing, the most common welding processes are:

-- Arc welding process methods (plasma, TIG, MAG), but MAG is recommended when possible because it is the most productive.
-Arc welding process is typically used for steel structure fabrication.
+- Arc welding process methods (plasma, TIG, MAG) - MAG is recommended when possible because it is the most productive, while the arc welding process is typically used for steel structure fabrication